In-patient luxury rehab center in Thailand

 NSAIDs are one of the most typically used medicines in adult patients.
 They are a go-to treatment for long-term health complications, such as osteoarthritis, rheumatoid arthritis, and lupus.
 The main types of NSAIDs include ibuprofen, celecoxib, and naproxen.

-A study from Neural Regeneration Research mentions that systemic use of NSAIDs induces a decreased sensitivity to pain, with certain effects of tolerance.
-But, developing NSAIDs tolerance is fairly uncommon.
-Mainly because if the person taking pills is using them for a prolonged period, they could probably develop stomach problems before they experience a tolerance.
+However, developing NSAIDs tolerance is fairly uncommon.
+Mainly because if the person taking pills is using them for a prolonged period, they are more likely to develop stomach problems before they experience tolerance.

 3. Seizure disorders

-Patients with epilepsy find that over time, they need to take higher and higher doses of their prescribed seizure medication.
-This is to achieve the same result.
-This is a classic example of drug tolerance medical definition.
+Seizure disorders encompass a group of neurological conditions characterized by abnormal electrical activity in the brain, leading to recurrent seizures.
+Patients with epilepsy find that over time, they need to take higher and higher doses of their prescribed seizure medication to achieve the same result.

-There can be two cases in which tolerance can be a serious problem in the care of patients with epilepsy.
+There are two cases in which tolerance becomes a serious problem in the care of patients with epilepsy.
 The first is when the patient uses a specific antiepileptic drug that often has a high level of tolerance.

 These products work very well for brief seizure control.
 However, their effectiveness subsides over weeks, months, or years while their adverse reactions continue.
-In patients who must use higher dosages to achieve the same degree of epilepsy control the adverse reactions can increase.
+In patients who must use higher dosages to achieve the same degree of epilepsy control, the adverse reactions tend to increase.

-In other cases, in which tolerance can be important when caring for patients with epilepsy during the “honeymoon effect”.
-A honeymoon phase is a phase when a person can get away with having no seizures for a longer period.
-But, they come back again.
+In other cases, in which tolerance becomes important when caring for patients with epilepsy is during the “honeymoon effect”.
+A honeymoon phase is a phase when a person gets away with having no seizures for a longer period, but they come back again.

 4. Some mental health conditions

-There is not enough research as to exactly what’s causing this antidepressant tolerance.
-But it can happen from long-term, short-term, intermittent use, and changes in medications and dose readjustments.
-When someone develops a tolerance, they might need to up their doses.
+There is not enough research as to exactly what’s causing this antidepressant tolerance, but it tends to happen from long-term, short-term, intermittent use, changes in medications, and dose readjustments.
+When someone develops a tolerance, they probably need to up their doses.

 Is it possible to overcome drug tolerance?